Tristan-Eye9/PG-takehome/README.md

 4. Inspect the output via the exposed endpoint via browser or curl- nothing changes in this part of the process because of the way the switch works.
 Output verification can be performed by-hand, since automating a check wouldn't be useful due to replication of API logic.

+## Design Decisions
+- Chose a Minimal API in .NET 10 to keep the implementation lightweight and aligned with modern best practices.
+This approach minimized boilerplate and made the service easy to configure and run.
+- Due to Alpha Vantage’s free tier limitations, only ~100 intraday points are available at 15‑minute intervals.
+The grouping and averaging logic was designed to scale seamlessly to a full month if premium access were available.
+It was further tested through my
+- The HTTPS redirection warning appears in development when no certificate is configured.
+Since the API functions correctly over HTTP, this does not affect submission or functionality.
+- Used the default .NET `.gitignore` template to ensure build artifacts (`bin/`, `obj/`) and environment files (`.env`) are excluded, while keeping all necessary source and configuration files in the repository.
+- When faced with trade‑offs, I prioritized adherence to the design requirements.